Liz B shared this story, Daniel Nkado wrote it down.

 My name is Liz.

-Back to my story, my ex broke up with me two years ago, in January — only a month to my birthday.
+Back to my story, my ex broke up with me three years ago, in January — only a month to my birthday.
 I almost died.
 At first, I didn’t understand it.
 You see, prior to then, nobody has ever broken up with me before.

 The two past relationships I’ve heard before then didn’t at all end in a messy way.
 My first relationship was with this really cute adorable guy — my first love.
 We separated when he left the country.
 I cried and felt really sad but never any of the kind of horrible feelings I felt when Ikenna broke up with me.